Parolee charged with killing Whittier police officer

-A recently paroled gang member has been charged with killing a Whittier police officer and his own cousin.
+A recently paroled gang member in California has been charged with killing a police officer and his own cousin.

 Michael Mejia was charged Wednesday with murder with special circumstances, making him eligible for the death penalty.
 He's also charged with attempted murder, carjacking and possession of a firearm by a felon.